Meet the Student Council

 Connect on LinkedIn

-When Brijonnay is not eavesdropping on whales, she enjoys long runs, spending time at the beach, and
+When Brijonnay is not eavesdropping on whales, she enjoys long runs, spending time at the beach, and being on a boat when she can!

 Acoustical Oceanography Representative: Miad Al Mursaline